wojciech-nurturecloud/postgres-mcp/README.md

 ## Overview

-**Postgres Pro** is an open source Model Context Protocol (MCP) server built to support you and your AI agents throughout the **entire development process**—from initial coding, through testing and deployment, and to production tuning and maintenance.
+**Postgres MCP Pro** is an open source Model Context Protocol (MCP) server built to support you and your AI agents throughout the **entire development process**—from initial coding, through testing and deployment, and to production tuning and maintenance.

-Postgres Pro does much more than wrap a database connection.
+Postgres MCP Pro does much more than wrap a database connection.

 Features include: